hamidb80/motionly/README.md

   group: # yes we have groups | we have everything in SVG
     arc(...)

+  myComponent("arg1", ..., <injected_here>) as @table: # yay, custom component
+    # your custom component can have slots like vue-js
+    # the slot injected as its last argument when parsed to svgTree
+    circ(...) as @targer

   embed """ # you can throw raw SVG by the way
     <rect .../>
   """
   embed readfile "./assets/car.svg" # or embed external svg?

-  embed myComponent("arg1", ..., <injected_here>) as @table:
-    # your custom component can have slots like vue-js
-    # the slot injected as its last argument when parsed to svgTree
-    circ(...) as @targer

 var mySpecialComponenetThatIForgot = stage.query(".class #id")